 The Graduate School of Education (GSE) enrolls about 400 graduate students and is preparing the next generation of education scholars, policymakers, entrepreneurs, executives and school leaders.
 The GSE’s 56 faculty draw from a variety of disciplines to produce scholarship that shapes teaching and learning worldwide; they translate research into practice through partnerships with schools, nonprofits, and governments.
-The GSE offers the Doctor of Philosophy, Master of Arts and Master of Arts with teaching credential, as well as three joint degrees in public policy, law and business.
+The GSE offers the Doctor of Philosophy, Master of Arts and Master of Arts with teaching credential, Master of Science, as well as three joint degrees in public policy, law and business.
 It also offers an undergraduate program.

 The Graduate School of Education offers seven Masters and 21 doctoral programs.
 Applications for MA degrees are due in early January.
 PhD applications are typically due in early December.

 More than 5,000 graduate and undergraduate students are enrolled in the School of Engineering.
 The school focuses on seeking solutions to important global problems and educating leaders who will make the world a better place by using the power of engineering principles, techniques and systems.
 The school has nine departments, more than 250 faculty members and more than 80 laboratories, centers, institutes and programs.
 The school’s hub is the Jen-Hsun Huang Engineering Center.
 Each department has its own application and application deadline.
 Deadline dates range from early December to late February.

 The School of Humanities and Sciences (H&S) enrolls 2,400 graduate students and 2,240 undergraduate students in more than 50 departments and interdisciplinary degree programs that span the humanities, arts, languages and literature, social sciences, mathematics, and the physical and life sciences.
 The school has more than 570 faculty members.
 Its graduate programs lead to Doctor of Philosophy, Doctor of Musical Arts, Master of Arts, Master of Science, Master of Public Policy, or Master of Fine Arts degrees.

 The departments within the School of Humanities and Sciences are divided into three academic clusters: Humanities and Arts, Social Sciences, and Natural Sciences.
 Search the database of all departmental graduate programs to see specific application deadlines.